JonHaywood/openai-realtime-demo/README.md

 - **Node.js**: Ensure you have Node.js installed (v16 or higher recommended).
 - **pnpm**: Install pnpm as the package manager.
+- **audio input**: uses the [mic](https://www.npmjs.com/package/mic) package to access the microphone.
+This requires that either [arecord](http://alsa-project.org/) (for Linux) or [sox](http://sox.sourceforge.net/) is configured.
+- **audio output**: uses the [speaker](https://www.npmjs.com/package/speaker) package to play audio.
+It's output is backed by `mpg123's` audio output modules, which in turn use any number of audio backends commonly found on most operating systems.

 ### Installation